-Gout is called a rheumatic, or inflammatory, disease because its symptoms develop when your blood level of uric acid is high, causing small, needle-like uric acid crystals to form in your joints and cause inflammation.
+Gout is called a rheumatic, or inflammatory, disease because its symptoms develop when your blood level of uric acid is high, causing small, needle-like uric acid crystals to form in your joints and provoke inflammation.
 Its symptoms may come and go, but during a flare-up you might develop hot, swollen and painful joints.
-When you digest foods containing purines, your body produces uric acid as a waste product, so pay careful attention to your diet and choose the best fruits to help prevent or minimize these symptoms.
+When you digest foods containing purines, your body produces uric acid as a waste product, so a healthy gout diet includes careful attention to purine content, particularly choosing the best fruits to help prevent or minimize these symptoms.

 High-blood levels of uric acid can result from overproduction of uric acid, its slow excretion by your kidneys, or a combination of both problems.
-The amount of uric acid produced during digestion of a food is determined by how much purine it contains, so choosing low-purine fruits is a good strategy if you have gout.
+The amount of uric acid produced during digestion of a food is determined by how much purine it contains, so high-purine foods are the most important foods to avoid with gout.
 A food is generally considered low in purines if your body produces 100 milligrams or less of uric acid for each 100 grams of food you consume.
 Fruits that are low-purine choices include apples, grapes and kiwifruit, producing 14, 27 and 19 milligrams of uric acid per 100 grams, respectively.
 Other good choices that produce less than 50 milligrams of uric acid per 100 grams include oranges, dates and cantaloupe.

 Most fruits contain natural compounds belonging to a group called flavonoids.
 These biologically active compounds are antioxidants that can help your body rid itself of free radicals, which are unstable compounds that form during digestion or when you're exposed to toxins.
 Over time, free radicals can accumulate and cause inflammation, so consume flavonoid-rich fruits regularly to help lessen problems arising from gout.
 Fruits high in these natural anti-inflammatory compounds but low in purines include raspberries and other berries, plums and grapes They contain several types of these phytonutrients, called anthocyanins, flavonols and proanthocyanidins.